-TD’s Deputy Chair Frank McKenna, Parks Director Anne Charlton and Mayor Naheed Nenshi officially launched the Outdoor Learning Classroom on April 2, 2014
+TD’s Deputy Chair Frank McKenna, Calgary Parks Director Anne Charlton and Mayor Naheed Nenshi officially launched the Outdoor Learning Centre on April 2, 2014

 The Inglewood Bird Sanctuary is a special place for Calgarians of all ages.
 In 2014, Calgary Parks, with the help of the TD Bank Group, announced the addition of a new outdoor learning centre to make the sanctuary even more remarkable and unique.
 This outdoor classroom will allow Parks to expand its programs that teach children about nature and the environment.